gardener/landscaper/docs/level_0/first_example_installation.md

 ## Step 1

-We want to deploy the nginx on some target cluster.
+We want to deploy the nginx ingress-controller on some target cluster.
 Landscaper needs the access information for this cluster to execute the deployment.
 Therefore, we create a custom resource of type Target in some namespace `demo` on the cluster watched by Landscaper: